parsehex/BuddyGenAI/README.md

 If you find an issue with the app, please open an issue about it on the [issues page](https://github.com/parsehex/BuddyGenAI/issues).
 If you need help using or setting up the app, feel free to ask on the [discussions page](https://github.com/parsehex/BuddyGenAI/discussions).

+You're also welcome to join the [Discord server](https://discord.gg/wJ52aASf5b).
+As of now there isn't anything to it, but I'm happy to talk or offer support for the app.

 ## Future Plans

 My overall goal with this is ease and simplicity for the user.
 While I'm interested in LLMs and imagegen models, I wanted to make an app that's more about creating an interesting experience that's jargon-free (or -minimal) and approachable to those with novice computer skills.
 Of course there are better and more polished options as far as easy: [Jan](https://jan.ai/) or [LM Studio](https://lmstudio.ai/) are popular & easy interfaces to use chat models, but I wanted the full chat experience, plus making it myself so that I know how it works.